SaadNasir92/PriceIntel-Intelligent-Home-Pricing-and-Market-Analysis/reports/housing-price-prediction-model-nextsteps-and-model-selection.md

 ## Immediate Actions

-1. **Fix model saving issue**
+1. **Fix model saving issue** - ✅ Completed
-   - Modify `build_nn_model` in `ModelTrainer` class to use a regular function instead of a lambda to enable pickling.
+   - Modified `build_nn_model` in `ModelTrainer` class to use a regular function instead of a lambda to enable pickling.

 2. **Implement additional features**
-   - Add time tracking for training and evaluation of each model.
+   - Add time tracking for training and evaluation of each model. - ✅ Completed
-   - Implement memory usage tracking to monitor resource consumption.
+   - Implement memory usage tracking to monitor resource consumption. - ✅ Completed
-   - Add feature importance plotting for tree-based models (Random Forest and Gradient Boosting).
+   - Add feature importance plotting for tree-based models (Random Forest and Gradient Boosting). ✅ Completed
-   - Implement learning curves to assess overfitting/underfitting for each model.
+   - Implement learning curves to assess overfitting/underfitting for each model. ✅ Completed

 3. **Optimize for larger datasets**
    - Implement batch processing for data loading and model training.
    - Use memory-efficient data types (e.g., float32 instead of float64) where appropriate.
    - Implement feature selection to reduce dimensionality before model training.

+4. **Hyperparameter tuning**
+   - Implement basic hyperparameter tuning for Ridge, Random Forest, and Gradient Boosting models.
+   - Investigate optimal architecture and hyperparameters for Neural Network model to improve performance.

 ## Model Selection

-Based on the results from our 50,000 record run, we've decided to focus on the following models:
+Based on the results from our two 50,000 record runs, we've decided to focus on the following models:

 ### Models to Keep